jhrutgers/zth/README.md

 	cd build
 	cmake ..
 	cmake --build .

+After building, check out the `doc` directory for documentation.

 For Mac OSX with MacPorts, one could change the sequence above by something like: